public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 stream()

-Returns a sequential stream of the individual address components.
+Returns a sequential stream of the individual addresses.

 |